linuxcaffe/tw-alias-candy/README.md

 This is a collection of command-line candy Using taskwarrior.org command-aliases (short configuration switches) and taking advantage of cracks in the syntax, places the tw parser doesn't go.
 They don't work together in _any_ combination, but I've found them handy and Mostly Harmless.

-    Activate these command liases by copying them to your .taskrc, or by including this file from your .taskrc with something like;
+    Activate these command aliases by copying them to your .taskrc, or by including this file from your .taskrc with something like;
 <pre>
 include ~/.task/alias.data